Mariella Burani Fashion Group: Crisis and failure

 On 28 July 2010, the financial police of Reggio Emilia arrested Walter Burani and his son John on charges of fraudulent bankruptcy.
 His father Walter was placed under house arrest while his son Giovanni was held in custody in San Vittore.

 On 26 September, Giovanni Burani was also placed under house arrest.

+Trial for fraudulent bankruptcy and other financial crimes

+In March 2019, the Supreme Court of Cassation confirmed the six-year prison sentence each for bankruptcy against Walter and Giovanni Burani for the company's bankruptcy in 2010.
+They were subsequently sentenced to a year and a half in prison also for stock market manipulation.